MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretManagement/Set-Secret.md

 ### -Vault

 Specifies the name of the vault to add or update the secret in.
-Wildcard characters (`*`) are not permitted.
+Wildcard characters (`*`) aren't permitted.
 By default, the secret is added or updated in the current user's default vault.

 ```yaml